 A. Cargo bundling options

 Bundling is one of the key driving forces of inland container service network dynamics.
-The bundling of cargo typically involves several layers starting with the consolidation of parcels onto a pallet up to the bundling of a large number of containers onto a corridor connecting the port to the hinterland.
-This section focuses on the upper level of bundling activities involving a large number of boxes grouped as one batch on a train or inland barge.
+The bundling of cargo typically involves several layers, starting with the consolidation of parcels onto a pallet and continuing with the bundling of a large number of containers onto a corridor connecting the port to the hinterland.
 Three types of bundling networks can be used as an alternative to direct point-to-point inland services.
-These bundling networks all rely on en route bundling in transfer/intermediate terminals.
-In rail transport and inland shipping, these types are often combined to form multi-layered networks.
+These bundling networks rely on en-route bundling in transfer/intermediate terminals.
+These types are often combined in rail transport and inland shipping to form multi-layered networks.

-The advantages of cargo bundling are higher load factors, the use of larger transport units in terms of TEU capacity, higher frequencies, and more destinations served.
-The main disadvantages of complex bundling networks are the need for extra container handling at intermediate terminals resulting in higher transit times and an increased risk of damage, longer transport distances, and a higher dependency on service quality.
-These elements incur additional costs that could counterbalance the cost advantages linked to higher load factors or larger unit capacities.
+The advantages of cargo bundling are higher load factors, larger transport units in terms of TEU capacity, higher frequencies, and more destinations served.
+The main disadvantages of complex bundling networks are the need for extra container handling at intermediate terminals, resulting in higher transit times, increased risk of damage, longer transport distances, and a higher dependency on service quality.
+These elements incur additional costs that could counterbalance the cost advantages of higher load factors or larger unit capacities.
 Longer transport distances combined with time lost at intermediate terminals usually result in a longer transport time than direct services.
 The attractiveness of direct services with a low frequency largely depends on the ability of the operator to coordinate departure and arrival times with deepsea operations and the normal working hours of firms.
-There are also some time constraints related to the infrastructure, such as train slots availability for freight trains or lock operating schedules on canals.
+There are also some time constraints related to the infrastructure, such as slot availability for freight trains or lock operating schedules on canals.

-Complex bundling networks strongly rely on the speed and cost-effectiveness of the transfers at intermediate terminals.
+Complex bundling networks rely on the speed and cost-effectiveness of the transfers at intermediate terminals.
 Appropriate handling equipment needs to be in place, which is financially justified where there is sufficient traffic.
-In rail, container transfers between trains offer possibilities as an alternative to shunting container wagons.
-Lo-lo (load on load off) rail hub terminals (also known as thruports) can even outperform marshaling yards in terms of efficiency and speed.
+For rail, container transfers between trains offer possibilities as an alternative to shunting container wagons.
+Lo-Lo (load on, load off) rail hub terminals (also known as thruports) can even outperform marshaling yards in terms of efficiency and speed.

 One way to guarantee higher cargo volumes is by providing a broader range of services and modes and mixing local traffic with transit traffic.
 Another way is by directing cargo of different ports to the same inland hub for consolidation.
 The duplication of hub terminals, each operated by other market players, is only feasible in places with sufficient cargo volumes.

 If an operator opts for a line bundling network, a decision must be taken concerning the number of intermediate stops.
-Limiting the number of stops at intermediate terminals shortens round trip times.
-It increases the number of round trips per year, thereby maximizing revenue and minimizing the equipment required for that specific service.
+Limiting the number of stops at intermediate terminals shortens round-trip times.
+It increases the number of round trips per year, maximizing revenue and minimizing the equipment required for that specific service.
 This is a combined result of several effects:

 - Lower total (inland) port time and inland port charges on the round voyage.